rana53s/Rana53s/README.md

 # 💫 About Me:
-I belong to Tripura, <br> Graduated in Electrical Engineering from NIT Agartala in 2020.
+I belong to Tripura, <br> Graduated in Electrical Engineering from NIT Agartala in 2020,
-<br> Growing as a Full Stack Developer.
+<br> Growing as a Full Stack Developer,
+<br> Currently digging into Docker, Kubernetes, and Node.

 ## 🌐 Socials: